Empirical Finance LLC Buys 7,009 Shares of Ford Motor (NYSE:F)

-Empirical Finance LLC grew its stake in Ford Motor (NYSE:F) by 17.8% in the second quarter, HoldingsChannel reports.
-The fund owned 46,413 shares of the auto manufacturer’s stock after acquiring an additional 7,009 shares during the period.
-Empirical Finance LLC’s holdings in Ford Motor were worth $690,000 at the end of the most recent reporting period.
+Empirical Finance LLC raised its stake in shares of Ford Motor (NYSE:F) by 17.8% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 46,413 shares of the auto manufacturer’s stock after buying an additional 7,009 shares during the period.
+Empirical Finance LLC’s holdings in Ford Motor were worth $690,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently made changes to their positions in the company.
-Core Wealth Advisors Inc. raised its stake in shares of Ford Motor by 123.7% in the second quarter.
-Core Wealth Advisors Inc. now owns 1,787 shares of the auto manufacturer’s stock worth $27,000 after acquiring an additional 988 shares during the last quarter.
-Capital Analysts LLC increased its stake in Ford Motor by 1,198.1% in the first quarter.
-Capital Analysts LLC now owns 2,700 shares of the auto manufacturer’s stock valued at $33,000 after purchasing an additional 2,492 shares in the last quarter.
-Eagle Bay Advisors LLC bought a new stake in Ford Motor in the second quarter valued at approximately $34,000.
-Cypress Capital LLC increased its stake in Ford Motor by 148.2% in the first quarter.
-Cypress Capital LLC now owns 2,968 shares of the auto manufacturer’s stock valued at $36,000 after purchasing an additional 1,772 shares in the last quarter.
-Finally, Avion Wealth boosted its holdings in shares of Ford Motor by 6,000.0% in the first quarter.
-Avion Wealth now owns 3,050 shares of the auto manufacturer’s stock valued at $37,000 after buying an additional 3,000 shares during the period.
-50.86% of the stock is owned by institutional investors.
+A number of other hedge funds and other institutional investors also recently bought and sold shares of F. BlackRock Inc. raised its holdings in Ford Motor by 3.8% during the first quarter.
+BlackRock Inc. now owns 281,864,852 shares of the auto manufacturer’s stock valued at $3,452,844,000 after buying an additional 10,258,701 shares in the last quarter.
+Menora Mivtachim Holdings LTD. bought a new position in shares of Ford Motor in the first quarter worth about $80,483,000.
+Morgan Stanley increased its stake in shares of Ford Motor by 20.3% in the first quarter.
+Morgan Stanley now owns 30,548,664 shares of the auto manufacturer’s stock worth $374,221,000 after purchasing an additional 5,149,188 shares during the period.
+Prudential Financial Inc. increased its stake in shares of Ford Motor by 76.0% in the first quarter.
+Prudential Financial Inc. now owns 11,502,939 shares of the auto manufacturer’s stock worth $140,911,000 after purchasing an additional 4,967,888 shares during the period.
+Finally, UBS Asset Management Americas Inc. increased its stake in shares of Ford Motor by 25.6% in the first quarter.
+UBS Asset Management Americas Inc. now owns 20,678,995 shares of the auto manufacturer’s stock worth $253,318,000 after purchasing an additional 4,216,773 shares during the period.
+Institutional investors own 50.86% of the company’s stock.

-In other Ford Motor news, insider Stuart J. Rowley sold 37,414 shares of the firm’s stock in a transaction on Monday, June 21st.
+In related news, insider Stuart J. Rowley sold 37,414 shares of Ford Motor stock in a transaction dated Monday, June 21st.
 The stock was sold at an average price of $14.82, for a total value of $554,475.48.
-Following the sale, the insider now owns 153,614 shares of the company’s stock, valued at approximately $2,276,559.48.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, insider Stuart J. Rowley sold 15,000 shares of the firm’s stock in a transaction on Friday, June 18th.
-The shares were sold at an average price of $14.62, for a total value of $219,300.00.
-Following the completion of the sale, the insider now directly owns 153,614 shares in the company, valued at approximately $2,245,836.68.
+Following the completion of the sale, the insider now directly owns 153,614 shares in the company, valued at $2,276,559.48.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, insider Stuart J. Rowley sold 15,000 shares of Ford Motor stock in a transaction dated Friday, June 18th.
+The stock was sold at an average price of $14.62, for a total value of $219,300.00.
+Following the completion of the sale, the insider now owns 153,614 shares of the company’s stock, valued at $2,245,836.68.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.90% of the company’s stock.
+Company insiders own 0.90% of the company’s stock.

+A number of equities analysts have recently commented on the company.
+Bank of America lifted their price objective on Ford Motor from $17.00 to $18.00 and gave the stock a “buy” rating in a research note on Friday, July 16th.
+Barclays lifted their price objective on Ford Motor from $15.00 to $17.00 and gave the stock an “overweight” rating in a research note on Tuesday, June 22nd.
+UBS Group lifted their target price on Ford Motor from $13.00 to $16.00 and gave the stock a “neutral” rating in a research report on Tuesday, June 29th.
+Zacks Investment Research raised Ford Motor from a “hold” rating to a “buy” rating and set a $17.00 target price on the stock in a research report on Tuesday, July 6th.
+Finally, JPMorgan Chase & Co. lifted their target price on Ford Motor from $16.00 to $18.00 and gave the stock an “overweight” rating in a research report on Friday, June 4th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and eleven have given a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $14.94.

 Ford Motor Co engages in the manufacture, distribution, and sale of automobiles.
 It operates through the following three segments: Automotive, Mobility, and Ford Credit.
 The Automotive segment engages in developing, manufacturing, marketing and servicing of Ford cars, Lincoln vehicles.
 The Mobility segment includes Ford Smart Mobility LLC and autonomous vehicles business.